dgmcswain/CodeSamples/autotag/README.md

 # AutoTag framework

-Poplate dynamoDB with unique tag values and tag all resources with matching tag
+Populate dynamoDB with unique tag values and tag all resources with matching tag